-Can You Tattoo Over Scars & Scar Tissue?
+Can You Tattoo Over Scars and Scar Tissue?

 The first thing to understand is that depending on the size and severity of the scar, you will likely need a good amount of color, depth, and texture within the tattoo that you’re thinking about getting.
-This is so the tattoo can work with the scar, and not against it, to help make it blend in and ‘disappear’ into the ink as best as possible.
+This is so the tattoo can work with the scar, and not against it, to help make it blend in and ‘disappear’ into the ink the best way possible.

 All of the design attributes mentioned above will help take attention away from the scar itself, and instead, draw people’s eyes towards the actual tattoo.

-Other questions that need to be answered about whether it’s going to be possible to tattoo over a scar mainly focus on the scars themselves.
+Other questions that need to be answered mainly focus on the scars themselves.

-Due to how much each and every scar can differentiate from one another, there are going to be many factors for your tattoo artist to consider before they decide whether or not they can take on the job successfully.
+Since each and every scar will differ from one another, there are going to be many factors for your tattoo artist to consider before they decide whether or not they can take on the job successfully.

 The main factors your artist will take into consideration include:

-Is The Scar Fully Healed? - Scars will always be harder to work with (and more painful) when they’re still relatively fresh.
-Your body will still be trying to heal the damaged area, and the skin will still be inflamed, irritated and sensitive.
+Scars will always be harder to work with (and more painful) when they’re still relatively fresh.
+Your body will still be trying to heal the damaged area, and the skin will still be inflamed, irritated, and sensitive.

-Therefore it’s always best to wait until your scar has fully settled before deciding to get your tattoo.
-This process can take between several weeks to several months (or even years) depending on the severity of the initial damage.
+Therefore, it’s always best to wait until your scars have fully settled before deciding to get your tattoo.
+This process can take between several weeks to several months (or even years), depending on the severity of the initial damage.

-Is The Scar Raised? - Raised scars are generally harder to work with when compared to scars that sit flush with the rest of the skin surrounding them.
+Raised scars are generally harder to work with when compared to scars that sit flush with the rest of the surrounding skin.

 If you have a relatively new scar that’s raised, it could just be that it hasn’t fully healed yet, as scars usually tend to settle down as time progresses.

-What Color Is The Scar? - A red, angry looking scar will be harder to color over and conceal compared to an older, faded, more pale looking scar.
+A red, angry-looking scar will be harder to color over and conceal compared to an older, faded, more pale looking scar.
 As scars get older, they tend to change color from dark and red, to light and silver/off-white.